 Today I’m sharing one of my favourite cinnamon roll recipes which I’ve used to turn into these adorable little heart shaped rolls! just in time to surprise your loved ones for Valentine’s day 😉😉

-I’ve already shared a few of my favourite go-to cinnamon roll recipes: like these milk bread ones, these more-of-a-classic type one and these insanely good buttermilk ones, all of which are fabulous and I use them all the time interchangeably 😋 I’ve even got a entire category that is only for cinnamon rolls! 😉
+I’ve already shared a few of my favourite go-to cinnamon roll recipes: like these giant milk bread ones, these easy one rise versions and these insanely good buttermilk ones, all of which are fabulous and I use them all the time interchangeably I’ve even got a entire category that is only for cinnamon rolls!

 These heart shaped rolls are very easy to make.
 You can use any recipe you like for the dough and all you have to do is roll and cut them a bit differently then you normally would.
 Once you’ve rolled the dough out into a rectangle and spread the butter and filling on top, you roll each side (the long edges starting from the top and bottom) until they meet in the middle.
 Then slice rolls the exact same way you would when making normal cinnamon rolls.

 Place onto a tray flat side down and gently pull down the bottom piece of dough that connents the two rolls together.
 This is the bottom of the heart that makes the shape.